sarugaku/vistir/README.rst

 **temp_path**
 //////////////

-Sets a temporary environment context to freely manipulate :data:`sys.path` which will be reset upon exiting the context.
+Sets a temporary environment context to freely manipulate ``sys.path`` which will be reset upon exiting the context.